Mullumbimby

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Mullumbimby had a median income among taxpayers of $35,115 and an average income of $64,082 in the financial year 2023, according to ATO data aggregated by AreaSearch.
-This compares to figures for Rest of NSW's median income of $52,390 and average income of $65,215 during the same period.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $38,226 (median) and $69,760 (average).
-According to the 2021 Census, household, family and personal incomes in Mullumbimby all fall between the 21st and 24th percentiles nationally.
-In terms of income distribution, 30.8% of residents (1,479 people) earn within the $1,500 - 2,999 bracket, similar to the broader area where 29.9% occupy this bracket.
-Housing affordability pressures are severe in Mullumbimby, with only 78.9% of income remaining after housing costs, ranking at the 19th percentile nationally.
-The suburb's SEIFA income ranking places it in the 5th decile.
+The suburb of Mullumbimby had a lower than average national income level according to AreaSearch data from the ATO for financial year 2023.
+The median income among taxpayers was $35,115 and the average income stood at $64,082.
+In comparison, Rest of NSW's median income was $52,390 and average income was $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $38,226 (median) and $69,760 (average).
+According to the 2021 Census, household, family and personal incomes in Mullumbimby all fell between the 21st and 24th percentiles nationally.
+The income distribution showed that the $1,500 - 2,999 bracket dominated with 30.8% of residents (1,481 people), similar to the broader area where 29.9% occupied this bracket.
+Housing affordability pressures were severe, with only 78.9% of income remaining, ranking at the 19th percentile.
+The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income